Rosso: History

 Originally a staging-post for the gum arabic trade, Rosso has grown rapidly since independence.

-From a population of a mere 2 300 in 1960 it has now overtaken Kaédi to become the 3rd largest city in the country with 48 922 inhabitants (2000 census).
+In 1986, the town was elevated to the status of urban commune.
+The commune's population was 50,560 in 2013, with 33,518 living in the city of Rosso itself.
+Having grown from a mere 2,300 in 1960, it has now overtaken Kaédi to become the 3rd largest city in the country.

 Languages

-Southwestern Mauritania is predominantly a Wolof-speaking area, but many members of Mauritania's other ethnic groups have moved to the town to escape the severe problems of desertification further north.
+Southwestern Mauritania is historically a predominantly Wolof-speaking area, but many members of Mauritania's other ethnic groups have moved to the town to escape the severe problems of desertification further north.

 Economy

 Rosso occupies a strategic position at the international ferry-crossing on the main road between Nouakchott and the Senegalese capital of Dakar.
 Economically the town has benefited, but its fortunes are very dependent on the state of relations between the two countries.

 From 1990 to 1992 the border crossing was closed, due to the Mauritania–Senegal Border War, and there have been repeated movements of refugees in both directions through the town.

 Climate

 Rosso has a hot desert climate (Köppen climate classification BWh).
 Rosso has the highest annual rainfall in the country, at 300mm/yr, and is one of the market towns which serve the narrow strip of agricultural land stretching along the southern frontier of Mauritania.
 But even here the Sahara is encroaching.
 Major irrigation projects have been carried out on the northern bank of the Senegal River, financed by the United Arab Emirates, allowing an expansion in the production of cash crops such as mint.

 In 2004 however up to 80% of crops were lost as a result of the infestation of locusts which affected the whole of the western Sahel.
 This was followed by a severe drought.
-It was a bitter irony then that in August 2005 some 10,000 people were displaced by flooding.
+It was a bitter irony then that in August 2005, some 10,000 people were displaced by flooding.